atrama/trama/_posts/2016-05-16-onward-to-jekyll.md

   - Jekyll
   - Personal
 ---
 Today I&#8217;m switching my site over to [Jekyll](https://jekyllrb.com/).
 I&#8217;ve done a couple small Jekyll projects, but never a full blog and portfolio.
 And it will have updated projects, since this site hasn&#8217;t been updated in years.
-Plus I&#8217;m hoping to incorporate some posts my house&#8217;s remodel to show where my time has gone the last 2 years.
+Plus, I&#8217;m hoping to incorporate some posts about my house&#8217;s remodel to show where my time has gone the last 2 years.
 Updates to come&#8230;